-Thi re is a suggested list of records needed to create a succession plan. is is not a complete list, as it will vary by farm and family, but it will ve you a place to start.
+Here is a suggested list of records needed to create a succession plan.
+This is not a complete list, as it will vary by farm and family, but it will give you a place to start.

-Wills and directives.
+- Wills and directives.

-Partnership agreements.
+- □ Partnership agreements.

-Financial statements.
+- □ Financial statements.

-Income tax returns.
+- Income tax returns.

-Business appraisals.
+- Business appraisals.

-Business plans.
+- Business plans.

-Insurance policies.
+- □ Insurance policies.

-Lease agreements.
+- □ Lease agreements.

-Employee contracts.
+- Employee contracts.

-Mortgage and loan information.
+- □ Mortgage and loan information.

-Asset list (equipment, buildings, land and more).
+- □ Asset list (equipment, buildings, land and more).

-List of key suppliers and consultants.
+- □ List of key suppliers and consultants.